 Musical mastery is the constant pursuit of creativity and brilliance derived from a combination of passion, persistence, determination and a desire to learn and improve.
 Linking very closely with Claires Court Essentials, learning from mistakes, drawing satisfaction from incremental improvements and marginal gains are highly desirable traits in an inclusive practical context.
 While starting points and learning goals for tasks may be very much tangible, outcomes are often highly dependent upon prior experience, personal interpretation and individual motivation.
-This open-endedness leads to a great variety of outcomes and vast opportunities for peer- and individually-led learning.
+This open-endedness leads to a great variety of outcomes and vast opportunities for peer- and individually-led learning and appraisal.

-While classroom-based homework is not set for Music at Key Stage 3, students are encouraged to supplement their learning through wider exploration of music and musical contexts.
+While classroom-based homework is not set for Music at Key Stage 3, pupils are encouraged to supplement their learning through wider exploration of music and musical contexts.
 This may involve taking advantage of access to online music software packages Focus on Sound and Soundtrap via the school's subscription, taking the form of any of the following:

-- Applying, consolidating, and refining instrumental skills at home - Embarking independently on wider exploration of musical genres and styles - Seeking to increase their knowledge of musical elements and the various ways in which music can be organised - Creating their own music to share with others - Joining an instrumental or vocal ensemble, either at school or outside - Exposure to live music by attending (and performing in) concerts either locally or in London
+- Applying, consolidating, and refining instrumental skills at home - Embarking independently on wider exploration of musical genres and styles - Seeking to increase their knowledge of musical elements and the various ways in which music can be organised - Creating their own music to share with others - Joining an instrumental or vocal ensemble, either at school or outside - Exposure to live music by attending (and performing in) concerts either locally or in London resources are commonly shared via Google Classroom, enabling pupils to work independently at a level of challenge consummate with their own level of experience.
+Integrated use of online platforms such as Chrome Music Lab and Soundtrap further support wider application of practical learning, while wide-ranging software Focus on Sound Pro is often used to address theoretical content and promote the development of active listening and aural skills.